dzeke/Blended-Near-Optimal-Tools/1-Documentation/Documentation-readme.txt

 Documentation-readme.txt

-The Documentation folder contains the script files and directions to generate each figure in the version of the paper re-submitted in December 2014.
+The Documentation folder contains the script files and directions to generate each figure in the version of the paper re-submitted in February 2015.
 Additionally, the folder has PDF versions of the re-submitted and original manuscripts, reviewer comments, and response letter to reviewer comments.

 Rosenberg-NearOptimalWaterResourcesDecisionMaking-Dec2014.pdf : revised version of the manuscript re-submitted to Water Resources Research in Dec 2014 that addresses 2nd round of reviewer comments.